 Although the UK is no longer an EU member, the trading relationship remains the same during the transition period, and it will continue to follow the EU's rules.
 As such, it’s very much business as usual for us and our customers.

 We will continue to closely monitor developments throughout the trade negotiations –as we have done over the last few years - to ensure we are prepared for all potential outcomes.

-You may have questions about what this means for you as an investor with Old Mutual International, and there is a Q&A below.
+You may have questions about what this means for you as an investor with Quilter International, and there is a Q&A below.
 However here are the main points we want to emphasise:

 - Most importantly, we’re pleased to say that Brexit - whatever the final outcome - will have minimal impact on our existing operations, and we will be able to continue to service your policies and investments.

 - It’s possible that there may be some uncertainty in the economy and markets, but it’s important to remember that all investments can go up and down in value over time.
 The basic principles of long-term investing remain the same – short-term falls do not necessarily impact on long-term goals.
 If you do have any concerns regarding the ongoing suitability of your investments, your professional financial adviser is best placed to discuss these with you.